jkominek/x16expansion/README.md

 This library is available as a KiCad module, that you can install with the KiCad "Plugin and Content Manager".
 I suggest doing so.
-I suggest including this repo as a git submodule within your project.
 Look for the latest release in the "Releases" section of the Github project.